moe01324/home_automation/readme.md

 | ComfoConnect KNX C | https://www.zehnder-systems.de/produkte-und-systeme/komfortable-wohnraumlueftung/zehnder-comfoconnect-knx-c |  |

 ## KNX Switches
 I really like the fully customizable MDT Glastaster.
+Altough rarely used because every room has a presence detector from MDT.

 Pretty default switch that controls lights and the coffee machine in the kitchen/dinner area.
 The nice thing about this switches is that they are really very customizable.
-E.g. the icons are adaptable, colors can be changed etc.
+E.g. the icons are adaptable, colors can be changed etc. When they are not used, they disable the display completely or show the time.
 <img src="https://raw.githubusercontent.com/moe01324/home_automation/master/pics/misc/switch1.jpg" height="500px" />

 Second page of the kitchen/dinner area.
 Controlling window blinds and showing the outside temperature.